SAP/fundamental/.github/ISSUE_TEMPLATE/bug_report.md

 > Is this issue related to a specific component?

-> What version of the Fiori Fundamentals are you using?
+> What version of the Fundamentals are you using?

 > What offering/product do you work on?
 Any pressing ship or release dates we should be aware of?